-Students, faculty, staff and visitors should report all immediate threats to the health or safety of the campus directly to 911, and then to CPSD.
-This will facilitate the quickest emergency response and will enable CPSD to issue a timely warning or emergency notification to the campus.
+Students, faculty, staff and visitors are expected to report all immediate threats to the health or safety of the campus directly to 911, and then to CPSD.
+This facilitates the quickest emergency response and enables CPSD to issue a timely warning or emergency notification to the campus.
 Non-emergency incidents and crimes on campus should be reported to CPSD.